Pedro Arrupe Volunteers

 We ask that you take a moment to remove yourself from the task at hand and recognize the shared humanity in our work.

-We encourage that you reflect on your experiences allowing intentional thought as you are present in service.
+We encourage you to reflect on your experiences allowing intentional thought as you are present in service.

 We are people of many different faiths, in service with others.